CHI - BOS

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Chicago to Boston costs $118 on the route between Chicago O'Hare Intl Airport (ORD) and Boston (BOS).
-Over the past month, this route was, on average, 11% cheaper than other Chicago-Boston routes.
-It is also the most popular route.
+The absolute cheapest return flight from Chicago to Boston costs $113 on the route between Chicago O'Hare Intl Airport (ORD) and Boston (BOS).
+However, over the past month, flights between Chicago Midway Airport (MDW) and Boston (BOS) were, on average, 5% cheaper than other Chicago-Boston routes.
+The most popular route is between Chicago O'Hare Intl Airport (ORD) and Boston (BOS).

 What’s the cheapest day of the week to fly from Chicago to Boston?